ProjectDragonRealms/.github/profile/README.md

 - You are not allowed to Own the projects which are made by released by Realms.
 - You are free to edit and work on the projects.
 - Misuse of these Softwares will not be tolerated.
+- You are only allowed to use personally owned images or videos.
+(Videos via embeds).
+- You are encouraged to start with new repository, if you feel particular important.
-- Make sure to test all the Softwares.
+- Make sure to test all the Softwares and good luck with Coding Developers!

 ## [Discussions](https://github.com/orgs/ProjectDragonRealms/discussions)